Pilot Mound State Forest: History

 The land that would become Pilot Mound State Forest was donated to the state of Iowa in 1939 by B. P. Holst.
 The mound of the same name within the forest was once used as a natural water tower for the city of Pilot Mound.
 The land is used for study and research of forest growth.

-Access to the Forest
+Access

 Pilot Mound State Forest lies near the intersection of I Avenue and 140th Street in Boone County.
 A narrow access road to the since-removed water tower begins at 140th Street and ends at the top of the mound, which is the second-highest point in the county.
 Picnicking, hiking, and hunting are permitted within the boundaries of the forest.